Pablorossl/PassFort/README.md

 ---

-## 🧑‍💻 Code Style & Comments
+## 🧑‍💻 Code Style & Best Practices

-- All code is commented for clarity and maintainability.
+- All code is thoroughly commented for clarity and maintainability.
-- CSS and JS are modular and grouped by feature/page.
+- CSS and JS are modular, grouped by feature/page.
-- Accessibility and responsive design are prioritized.
+- Accessibility and responsive, mobile-first design are prioritized.
+- Uses CSS variables for easy theming and customization.
+- Follows best practices for security and code organization.

+---

+## 📈 Roadmap

+- [ ] Password manager with encryption (in-browser, AES-GCM)
+- [ ] User authentication and cloud sync (Django backend)
+- [ ] React migration for frontend
+- [ ] Multi-language support (i18n)
+- [ ] Advanced password policies and generator options

 ---